Navn2k3/Basic-calculator/README.md

 ## 📜 Project Goals

-[cite_start]This project was developed to enhance front-end development skills and gain a deeper understanding of web technologies, specifically the interaction between HTML, CSS, and JavaScript. [cite: 7] It served as a practical exercise in handling user input, performing calculations, and managing application state.
+This project was developed to enhance front-end development skills and gain a deeper understanding of web technologies, specifically the interaction between HTML, CSS, and JavaScript.
+It served as a practical exercise in handling user input, performing calculations, and managing application state.